BrianPugh/cyclopts/docs/source/parameter_validators.rst

 Path
 ----
-The :class:`.Path` validator ensures certain properties of the parsed ``pathlib.Path`` object, such as asserting the file must exist.
+The :class:`.Path` validator ensures certain properties of the parsed :class:`pathlib.Path` object, such as asserting the file must exist.

 .. code-block:: python